 Other factors, like slamming on the brakes or performing an overly enthusiastic dance move, can cause one’s head to jerk forward hard enough to hurt the neck.
 If the muscles are affected, it’s a strain.
 If the ligaments are affected, it’s a sprain.
 Either injury is not something to be dismissed.

 But because whiplash is not immediately apparent, many people push it aside as a minor injury which resolves in time.
 That’s not the case for everyone.
-Untreated whiplash can lead to more serious complications, which in turn can lead to chronic pain.
+Untreated whiplash can lead to more serious complications, which in turn can lead to Complex Regional Pain Syndrome.
 It can limit the normal range of head motion, and may even make some movements impossible.

 The pain is not limited to the neck.
 It can radiate to the shoulders and upper back as well.
 Some people opt for painkillers, but that’s not sustainable for the long term.
 A complex type of pain like whiplash calls for pain management that involves different procedures and therapies.
 This method is not only more effective, but also safer.